RaymanNg/3D-Wind-Field/README.md

 - The order of dimensions matter
 - Use small (less than 100MB) NetCDF file if possible, or your browser may crash.

-For more detail, use [Panoply](https://www.giss.nasa.gov/tools/panoply/) to read the "data/demo.nc" file

 The layout of the NetCDF data:
 ![demo.nc](https://user-images.githubusercontent.com/18614142/58364512-26cd1e00-7ee8-11e9-8c94-1425221ec8b2.png)